 I cannot recall reading an opinion of anyone in the last 2-3 years who believed that reintroducing the 10% rule would make sense from a public policy perspective.

 Labor supported the policy when the Coalition introduced it.
 But nothing I’ve seen from them, or anyone else, has made any sense at all as to why it should be abandoned, if you’re trying to look after low and middle income earners.

 Should leaders know the intricacies of superannuation policy?

-Should we hang out ScoMo and Bill because they don’t have a clue of what they’re talking about when it comes to superannuation?
+Should we hang out ScoMo and Bill because they didn’t have a clue of what they’re talking about when it comes to superannuation?

 No. We shouldn’t.
 And certainly not me.
-As I said in this column (1/6/16) during Julie Bishop’s “Gotcha” moment, leaders shouldn’t need to know the intricate policy detail on superannuation.
+As I said about Julie Bishop’s “gotcha” moment, leaders shouldn’t need to know the intricate policy detail on superannuation.

-Sadly, intelligent debate about superannuation had a fleeting moment in the sun … and anyone who understood why the question was being asked, was simply left dumbfounded by a stupid question and a non-answer.
+Sadly, intelligent debate about superannuation had a fleeting moment in the sun … and anyone who understood why the question was being asked was simply left dumbfounded by a stupid question and the non-answer.

 But if our political leaders, who are generally smart individuals, ever want to know why people don’t understand superannuation rules and therefore don’t trust super … they simply need to look internally.

 The information contained in this column should be treated as general advice only.
 It has not taken anyone’s specific circumstances into account.
 If you are considering a strategy such as those mentioned here, you are strongly advised to consult your adviser/s, as some of the strategies used in these columns are extremely complex and require high-level technical compliance.